 2: Are dogs allowed inside the facility and if so, when?

-From here on out, dogs will NOT be permitted inside the gym before or during any portion of a class, open gym, or 24/7 hour access.
+Dogs will NOT be permitted inside the gym before or during any portion of a class, open gym, or 24/7 hour access.
 The only time they are allowed inside is after the conclusion of a class when all the equipment is put away and it is safe to do so.
 They are not allowed to be inside during any open gym hours and/or 24/7 access even if you are alone.

 3: Where can I put my dog if I bring him/her to the gym?